MR-Addict/playground/src/data/posts/css-at-property-rule.md

 ## 1. What's @property

-The **@property** is awesome, with @property you can so many things easier without any javascript.
+The **@property** is awesome, with @property you can do so many things easier without any javascript.

 Literally, you can define a css property with type, value, and inherit.
 You may think it's just like a normal css variable.
 Yes but no. Normal css variable is more like a constant in js.
 However, the property is more like a variable, which you can change its value.

 ## 2. How to Use

-Below is @property syntax, you need to define a property and then use it:
+Below is the @property syntax.
+You need to define a property and then use it:

 ```css:property.css
 @property --color {